arunqa/factory/README.md

     JSON, etc.).
   - `name.html.ts` signifies with `.html` is that this module produces HTML.
   - `name.json.ts` signifies with `.json` is that this module produces JSON.
+  - `name.ssrs.rf.ts` signifies that this is a Deno Deploy or similar server- side rendering service (SSRS)

 ## Software Supply Chain and Dependencies (SSCD)